justin2004/weblog/DRAFTS/fused_edges/README.md

 ## What

-In a graph database a fused edge occurs when a domain modeler uses a single edge when a node and two edges would be more thoughtful.
+In a graph database a fused edge occurs when a domain modeler uses a single edge where a node and two edges would be more thoughtful.
-A fused edge is a single edge as a shortcut for multiple edges.
-To me a fused edges feels like running an interstate through an area of interest and not putting an exit nearby.
+To me a fused edge feels like running an interstate through an area of interest and not putting an exit nearby.
-They also feel like putting a cast on a joint that normally articulates.
+It also feels like putting a cast on a joint that normally articulates.

 Here is an example of a fused edge: